SampannaMishra/Car_Dekho_Project/README.md

 5.fuel: Diesel vs petrol should make a difference since the price of the fuel and the engine type are not the same.
 6.seller_type: assume selling price of vehicle for 'Individual seller' should be lower since 'Dealer' often charge commission or service fee or any form of fees.
 7.transmission: 'Manual' car, 'Automatic' car
+8.owner: This specify the number of owners the vehicle had before 9.mileage:higher mileage vehicle should be higher in selling_price
+engine: The Cubic Capacity(CC) of engine
+10.max_power: The Brake Horse Power(BHP) of the vehicle 11.torque: The torque of the vehicle, for modelling purpose 12.seats: Seats can possibly represent the size of the vehicle